 LIQUID FUEL STOVES

 If you’re planning to do a lot of cooking (or melting snow), a liquid fuel stove may be your best bet.
 Liquid fuel stoves are much heavier and bulkier than other backpacking stoves, so they’re not nearly as common these days as they used to be.
-They also require much more maintenance over time than canister stoves, which is annoying.
-That said, they can still be good for winter trips, international trekking, and big group outings.
+They also require much more maintenance over time than canister stoves, which can be annoying.
+That said, they're still good for winter trips, international trekking, and big group outings.

 Liquid fuel stoves work well in below-freezing conditions and their fuel (white gas) is cheaper than canister stove fuel.
 That makes them ideal for frigid winter trips where melting lots of snow for drinking water will be necessary.
 Some liquid fuel stoves can be used with different fuel types (like kerosene and unleaded auto fuel), which makes them a good fit for international trips where isobutane canisters and white gas will be harder to find.
-And lastly, if you’re planning to make big group meals in large pots (like boy scouts or guiding services), a liquid fuel stove could be better because they have stable bases and more cost effective fuel.
+Also, if you’re planning to make big group meals in large pots (like boy scouts or guiding services), a liquid fuel stove could be a better fit because they have stable bases and more cost effective fuel.

-All that said, I almost never bring a liquid fuel stove on a 3-season backpacking trip anymore.
-They’re much heavier, more expensive, and more complicated to use (priming required) than other lightweight stoves.
-Also, some of them are quite noisy and over time they require much more maintenance than canister stoves.
+All that said, we almost never bring liquid fuel stoves on our 3-season backpacking trips anymore.
+They’re heavier, more expensive, and more complicated to use than other lightweight stoves.
+Also, some of them are noisy and will require much more maintenance over time.